particle-iot/docs/src/content/reference/device-os/firmware.md

 In order to register a cloud  function, the user provides the `funcKey`, which is the string name used to make a POST request and a `funcName`, which is the actual name of the function that gets called in your app.
 The cloud function has to return an integer; `-1` is commonly used for a failed function call.

 A cloud function is set up to take one argument of the [String](#string-class) datatype.
 This argument length is limited to a max of 63 characters (_prior to 0.8.0_), 622 characters (_since 0.8.0_).
 The Spark Core remains limited to 63 characters.
+The String is UTF-8 encoded.

 When using [SYSTEM_THREAD(ENABLED)](/reference/device-os/firmware#system-thread) you must be careful of when you register your functions.
 At the beginning of setup(), before you do any lengthy operations, delays, or things like waiting for a key press, is best.
 The reason is that variable and function registrations are only sent up once, about 30 seconds after connecting to the cloud.
 Calling Particle.function after the registration information has been sent does not re-send the request and the function will not work.